herrera-luis/cloud-devops-nanodegree/Readme.md

 ## Overview
 This repository is the recopilation of Cloud DevOps Nanodegree projects, inside of each folder you can found: images, diagram and scripts used for run each project

-#Projects
+# Projects

-* 1) Deploy Static Website on AWS
+    1) Deploy Static Website on AWS
-* 2) Deploy a high-availability web app using CloudFormation
+    2) Deploy a high-availability web app using CloudFormation